 Tracking distribution of grants and contracts, and assets Support Delivery of Revenue Collection Primary-includes the collection of government income from all sources.
-Evaluation of patterns of loan delinquencies Services Except for tax collection which is accounted for in General Government Evaluation of distribution of publication sales by region Support Delivery of Services Internal Risk Management and Mitigation Primary-all activities relating to the processes of analyzing exposure to risk in the event of a catastrophic or damaging event and determining appropriate countermeasures Assessment of health, environmental or economic risk from environmental or economic hazards in specific areas or of specific projects Targeting areas for preventive activities Managing deployment of resources to mitigate risks.
-Evaluating effectiveness of risk planning and countermeasure after event occurs Support Delivery of Services Delivery of Oversight Primary-operations and programs of the federal government and its external business partners determine the effectiveness of and the extent to which they comply with applicable laws and regulations and prevent waste, fraud, and abuse Identifying geographic patterns of fraud or identification of waste or fraud by a single entity across similar geographic areas.
-Targeting compliance and/or enforcement actions Evaluating effectiveness of control measures Support Delivery of General Government Primary-general overhead costs of the federal government, including legislative Tracking resource distribution and use, Services and executive activities; provision of central fiscal, personnel, and property activities; and the provision of services that cannot reasonably be classified in any other line of business.
-Includes Tax Managing facilities and properties Tracking real estate transactions that take
+Except for tax collection which is accounted for in General Government Evaluation of patterns of loan delinquencies Services Evaluation of distribution of publication sales by region Support Delivery of Services Internal Risk Management and Mitigation Primary-all activities relating to the processes of analyzing exposure to risk in the event of a catastrophic or damaging event and determining appropriate countermeasures Assessment of health, environmental or economic risk from environmental or economic hazards in specific areas or of specific projects Targeting areas for preventive activities Managing deployment of resources to mitigate risks.
+Evaluating effectiveness of risk planning and countermeasure after event occurs Support Delivery of Services Controls & Oversight Primary-operations and programs of the federal government and its external business partners determine the effectiveness of and the extent to which they comply with applicable laws and regulations and prevent waste, fraud, and Identifying geographic patterns of fraud or identification of waste or fraud by a single entity across similar geographic areas. abuse Targeting compliance and/or enforcement actions Evaluating effectiveness of control measures Support Delivery of General Government Primary-general overhead costs of the federal government, including legislative and executive activities; provision of central fiscal, personnel, and property activities; and the provision of services Tracking resource distribution and use, Services Managing facilities and properties that cannot reasonably be classified in any other line of business.
+Includes Tax Tracking real estate transactions that take